lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 and it's essential knowledge for any computing professional.

 By the way, the course Gates dropped out of was Mathematics.
 Let's be honest, Mathematics (and Physics) are both tougher than Computer Science.
-Gates wasn't sure he was good enough.
+Gates wasn't sure he was good enough, and what are Lie Algebras good for anyway?

 ### Do you want to change the world?